 In 2007 on an extended trip to Japan, I had the opportunity to experience Ando’s architecture firsthand on the island of Naoshima where I both lived and worked in buildings he designed.
 In the paintings I made after this trip I presented iconic spaces in two dimensions showing them independent of their function.
 They became visual metaphors for the actual spaces.
 I was not a recorder of the world, yet I still dealt with the intrinsic elements of architecture, space, form, light and color.

-More recent paintings were sourced from appropriated images, architectural models, renderings and images captured from video.
-In my first exhibit of these works in 2013, entitled “Built/ Unbuilt”, I moved from the experiential to the more abstract and conceptual issues of architecture, imagining several of Kahn’s ideas which were never built.
-I also offered composites of other buildings such as “Frank Gehry Mashup” and “Two Museums” which included views of more than one building or viewpoint.
+Recent paintings were sourced from appropriated images, architectural models, renderings and images captured from video.
+In my first exhibit of these works, entitled “Built/ Unbuilt”, I moved from the experiential to the more abstract and conceptual, depicting ideas of Louis Kahn, which were never built.
+I also offered composites of other buildings such as “Frank Gehry Mashup”, which included more than one building.